 The principal risks facing the Company are set out below.
 Risk assessment and evaluation is an essential part of the Group's planning and an important aspect of the Group's internal control system.

 Business risk

-- · ICANN may not approve the new gTLD process; and - in the event that the new gTLD process is approved, the Company or its customers may not secure all of the TLDs that they apply for.
+- Delays may occur in the progress of the new gTLD process; - The Company or its customers may not secure all of the TLDs that they apply for.

 General and economic risks